Bread Pudding – Dolly’s Recipe

 Add in the other ingredients, beat with a fork and squish into the baking tin, like so –

-Top Tips for your pudding
+Top Tips for your bread pudding

 • Soak bread overnight – really it does make all the difference and if you can’t then 2 hours minimum